Skip to main content

 Proof.

 Take the set \(A \coloneqq \{ x \in \R : x^2 < 2 \}\text{.}\) We first show that \(A\) is bounded above and nonempty.
-The equation \(x \geq 2\) implies \(x^2 \geq 4\) (see Exercise 1.1.3), so if \(x^2 < 2\text{,}\) then \(x < 2\text{.}\) So \(A\) is bounded above.
+The inequality \(x \geq 2\) implies \(x^2 \geq 4\) (see Exercise 1.1.3).
+So if \(x^2 < 2\text{,}\) then \(x < 2\text{.}\) So \(A\) is bounded above.
 As \(1 \in A\text{,}\) the set \(A\) is nonempty.
 The supremum, therefore, exists.

 Let \(r \coloneqq \sup\, A\text{.}\) We will show that \(r^2 = 2\) by showing that \(r^2 \geq 2\) and \(r^2 \leq 2\text{.}\) This is the way analysts show equality, by showing two inequalities.
 We already know that \(r \geq 1 > 0\text{.}\)

 In the following, it may seem we are pulling certain expressions out of a hat.
-When writing a proof such as this we would, of course, come up with the expressions only after playing around with what we wish to prove.
+When writing a proof such as this, we would, of course, come up with the expressions only after playing around with what we wish to prove.
 The order in which we write the proof is not necessarily the order in which we come up with the proof.

 Let us first show that \(r^2 \geq 2\text{.}\) Take a positive number \(s\) such that \(s^2 < 2\text{.}\) We wish to find an \(h > 0\) such that \({(s+h)}^2 < 2\text{.}\) As \(2-s^2 > 0\text{,}\) we have \(\frac{2-s^2}{2s+1} > 0\text{.}\) Choose an \(h \in \R\) such that \(0 < h < \frac{2-s^2}{2s+1}\text{.}\) Furthermore, assume \(h < 1\text{.}\) Estimate,